ubc-subbots/triton/src/triton_controls/README.md

     - Initially, trajectory type is 'START'.
 It publishes a waypoint that is always +0.5 rad in yaw of the current pose, causing the AUV to turn around slowly.
     - Other nodes (e.g. the Mission Planner) decide when to start the next stage, and change trajectory type to 'GATE'
     - When trajectory type is 'GATE', the trajectory generator sets the gate pose to be the destination pose
+        - More specifically, it gets the AUV to turn towards the gate and move forward, as well as manage the depth
         - TODO: make an actual trajectory

 ## Contributors